Editorial guide

 Section 1

-Criteria for Comparing alternative app searches before choosing a face
+Criteria for App comparison: alternative app searches

 Section 2

-For "How to compare alternative app searches before choosing a face yoga app", the article should make one next action obvious.
-During a rushed morning with no time for a long wellness plan, "How to compare alternative app searches before choosing a face yoga app" has one practical test: whether anything changes in behavior.
-A useful answer for "How to compare alternative app searches before choosing a face yoga app" helps the reader choose one cue that already exists in the day before it asks for an install.
-Try the smallest version first for "How to compare alternative app searches before choosing a face yoga app": keep private.
+For "App comparison: alternative app searches", the article should make one next action obvious.
+During a rushed morning with no time for a long wellness plan, "App comparison: alternative app searches" has one practical test: whether anything changes in behavior.
+A useful answer for "App comparison: alternative app searches" helps the reader choose one cue that already exists in the day before it asks for an install.
+Try the smallest version first for "App comparison: alternative app searches": keep private notes focused on what was practiced.
+Then ask whether a path from education to action would reduce friction for "App comparison: alternative app searches" or simply add another.

 Section 3